High Road Gallery & Studios

 Art can make community!

-The exhibit will be on view Fridays 12p to 4p and Saturdays from 10a to 4p free of cost.
-Resident artists' work will be on display throughout the building in the studio spaces.
+The exhibit is on view Fridays 12p to 4p and Saturdays from 12p to 4p free of cost.
+Resident artist studios are also open to tour during gallery hours.

 ❤️ Support High Road Gallery